Bad Breath (cont.)

 - What products can be used to eliminate or mask bad breath?

 It is generally simple how to tell if you have bad breath.
-Others may notice someone has bad breath before the person does, so another person may tell him or her about their bad breath or give them a larger than normal personal space.
-The most obvious sign or symptom of bad breath is noticing an unpleasant odor coming from the mouth.
+Others may notice someone has halitosis before the person does, so another person may tell him or her about their bad breath or give them a larger than normal personal space.
+The most obvious sign or symptom of bad breath is noticing an unpleasant smell coming from the mouth.

 Other signs and symptoms of bad breath include